KyleMyers001/Pong/README.md

 Pong

-The AI not being beatable is a feature not a bug.
+The AI's unbeatability is a feature not a bug.

 https://kylemyers-pong.netlify.app/